ElRomanenkova/3_sem/README.md

 # 3_sem
-my projects for IT class
+my projects for IT class at MIPT